robenkleene/windowpane/README.md

 <img src="assets/animation.gif" alt="Animation" height="510">

-Unfortunately, windows don't animate smoothly to their new locations like that (although that would be awesome); instead, they jump there instantly.
+(Unfortunately windows don't really animate smoothly to their new locations in Windowpane, although that would be awesome if they did, instead they jump to their new locations instantly.)

 ## Inspiration

 Windowpane is inspired by [Mjolnir](https://github.com/sdegutis/mjolnir).
 In fact, it's mainly just a port of the [mjolnir.sd.grid](https://luarocks.org/modules/sdegutis/mjolnir.sd.grid) Lua scripts to JavaScript.
-The scripts act as framework for positioning windows in the screen divided into horizontal rows and vertical columns.
+The scripts act as a framework for positioning windows by dividing the screen into rows and columns.

 ## Prerequisites